Imjin War: Intervention of Ming China

-Viewing the crisis in Joseon, the Wanli Emperor and the Ming court were initially filled with confusion and skepticism as to how their tributary could have been overrun so quickly.
+Unable to repel the invasion, Korea ultimately had to rely on the intervention of Ming China to halt the Japanese advance, despite the various logistical and organizational difficulties suffered by the Japanese.
+Korean Court historian and politician Yu Sŏngnyong stated that the Korean naval victory stalled the entire strategy of the invaders, isolating Konishi Yukinaga's army at Pyongyang and securing Chinese waters from the feared Japanese attack, such that "the Celestial Army could come by land to the assistance" of Korea.
+Viewing the crisis in Joseon, the Wanli Emperor and the Ming court were initially confused as to how their tributary could have been overrun so quickly.

-The Korean court was at first hesitant to call for help from the Ming dynasty, and began a withdrawal to Pyongyang.
+The Korean court was initially hesitant to call for help from the Ming, and began a withdrawal to Pyongyang.
 After repeated requests by King Seonjo, and after the Japanese army had already reached Korea's border with China, China finally came to the aid of Korea.
-China was also somewhat obligated to come to the assistance of Korea because Korea was a tributary state of China, and the Ming dynasty did not tolerate the possibility of a Japanese invasion of China.
-The local governor at Liaodong eventually acted upon King Seonjo's request for aid following the capture of Pyongyang by sending a small force of 5,000 soldiers led by Zu Chengxun.
-Zu, a general who had fought successfully against the Mongols and the Jurchens, was over-confident, holding the Japanese in contempt.
-This cavalry force advanced almost unhindered and managed to enter Pyongyang, but was promptly and decisively defeated by the Japanese troops in the city.
+China was also obligated to assist Korea because Korea was a tributary state of China, and the Ming dynasty did not tolerate the possibility of a Japanese invasion of China.
+The governor of Liaodong eventually acted upon King Seonjo's request for aid following the capture of Pyongyang by sending a small force of 5,000 soldiers led by Zu Chengxun.
+Zu, a general who had fought against the Mongols and the Jurchens, held the Japanese in contempt.
+This cavalry force advanced almost unhindered and entered Pyongyang, but was decisively defeated by the Japanese troops in the city.
 On 23 August 1592, the Chinese attacked under the cover of a heavy rainstorm, taking the Japanese by surprise.
 Once the Japanese realized that they outnumbered the Chinese by six to one, they allowed the Chinese cavalry to spread out over the streets of Pyongyang and counter-attacked, using their superior numbers to annihilate the Chinese.
 As the Chinese retreated into the muddy fields outside of Pyongyang, the samurai cut them down in the hundreds.
 One of their leading generals, Shi Ru, was killed in this engagement.
-The Japanese were elated at having defeated an army from China, the foremost power in East Asia, but Konishi Yukinaga grew despondent over the fall of 1592 as it became clear that no reinforcements would arrive from Japan.
-The fleet of Admiral Yi Sun-sin was preventing any Japanese ships from landing, while the attacks of the Korean Righteous Army guerrillas left the Japanese forces in northern Korea largely cut off from the forces in southern Korea.
+The Japanese were elated at defeating a Chinese army, the foremost power in East Asia, but Konishi Yukinaga grew despondent during the fall of 1592 as it became clear that no reinforcements would arrive from Japan.

+The fleet of Admiral Yi Sun-sin prevented Japanese ships from landing, while the Righteous Army guerrillas left the Japanese forces in northern Korea largely cut off from the forces in southern Korea.
 At conference in Hanseong, Konishi told Ukita Hideie that he was not certain if Pyongyang could be held if the Chinese were to attack again with greater numbers.
 During the later half of 1592, the Ming sent investigation teams into Pyongyang to clarify the situation.
-The Ming became fully aware of the situation and made the decision for a full reinforcement by September 1592.
-With the victory in Ningxia, the Chinese finally had the forces available for Korea, and Li Rusong, the general who crushed the Ningxia revolt was sent to expel the Japanese from Korea.
+Following Chinese victory in Ningxia, the Chinese had the forces available to send to Korea.
+In January 1593, Ming Emperor dispatched a larger force under Song Yingchang and Li Rusong, the general who crushed the Ningxia revolt to Korea.